Ada-Developers-Academy/daily-curriculum/week13/lister.md

 # Lister

 Lister will be an application where users can sign up, create new lists, and add items to those lists.
-Additionally Lister will have the ability to send emails using Resque.
+Additionally Lister will have the ability to send emails using ActionMailer and Resque.

 ## Goals
 + Build a basic rails app.